imbrianj/switchBoard/README.md

 - `hciconfig -a` # With your dongle plugged in, this should reveal the active dongle.
 - Take note of a line that looks like this, with the rest of the metadata representing your dongle: `hci0: Type: BR/EDR  Bus: USB Etc.`
 - `bdaddr -r -i hci0` # Use the integer (in our case 0) from the hci0 output above, in this command, to set the MAC address of your dongle to that of the Sixaxis you saved earlier.
-- Your Raspberry's dongle will now pretend to be the Siaxis controller.
+- Your Raspberry's dongle will now pretend to be the Sixaxis controller.
 - `switchBoard -c config/config.js` # power up your controller, hit the Raspberry Pi via your browser
 - You should now see the PS3 tab, click on it, click on the power button (equivalent to the PS3's start button), and profit.
 - Reference: [Installing on a Raspberry Pi](http://gimx.fr/wiki/index.php?title=RPi) (retrieved on 9.10.2014)